with the hand-sewn canvas tents for let, overlooking

 Original photo from the archives of the S.P.H.S.©

 About two years later the Nortons acquired property from the Loos family on the hill homestead.
-Pat Norton built a small house, most of which was logs.
+Pat Norton built a small house, most of which were logs.
 The lumber for the rest of the building was sailed over on rafts from Fairhaven.
-Three more children (Felix, Harry and Alice) were born to this couple.
+Three more children (Felix, Harry, and Alice) were born to this couple.
 As the family grew, more rooms were added to the existing house.

 In 1910, they began boarding a small group of school teachers and a librarian from Seattle.
 Mary Norton had a cheerful, hospitable disposition that won the friendship of all who passed her way.
 She owned a sewing machine, probably the first one in the community.
 Women came to visit her and received help with their sewing.
 She was also a very good cook.
 Soon her home began to be the central place for both young and old to meet.